-This study has applied two kinds of typology.
-The relation between them appears in Table 3.
+The study has applied two kinds of typology.
+The relation between them appears in Table 3.27 circumstances, as several historical examples show.

-Table 3 illustrates two vital statements.
-Democracy does not make society immune from autocracy or even dictatorship, into which it may be turned by a combination of unfortunate circumstances, as several historical examples show.
 To mention only the most tragic, Weimar democracy proved defenceless against the forces of Nazi dictatorship.
 There are more recent examples too.
-Russia's shortlived democracy gave way after a few years to the autocracy of Putin.
+Russia's short-lived democracy gave way after a few years to the autocracy of Putin.